 Today, people still flock to the Buena Vista to try its famous Irish Coffee.

 As you step into the Buena Vista Cafe, you are greeted by a beautiful wooden bar.
-It still feels like an old fashioned saloon.
+It still feels like an old-fashioned saloon.

 There are a couple of rules for seating at the cafe.
 The bar stools are just for those wanting to sample one of their Irish Coffees (or other cocktails).
-The shared tables throughout the cafe are for those also wanting to grab a bit to eat.
+The shared tables throughout the café are for those also wanting to grab a bit to eat.
 You don't need to wait for an empty table, just grab any seat that is available.

-And here it is!
 Not only do they use the original recipe from decades ago, but they serve it in these fun, old fashioned glasses.

 If you are not a fan of crab, you will still find plenty of options on the menu.
 For breakfast, you will find favorites such as scrambled eggs, corn beef hash, cinnamon French toast and a variety of omelets.